 Learn about the admissions process »

-The program also helps equip students to take the Certified Financial Analyst (CFA) Level I exam after the senior year and the CFA Level II exam following graduation.
+The program also helps equip students to take the Chartered Financial Analyst (CFA) Level I exam after the senior year and the CFA Level II exam following graduation.

-As a student in the M.S. in Finance program, you will have the opportunity to co-manage nearly $9 million in assets held in equity and fixed income portfolios.
-Working as a team with other Wisconsin M.S. in Finance and MBA students, you will define an investment philosophy and process to guide your investment decisions.
+As a student in the MS in Finance program, you will have the opportunity to co-manage over $20 million in assets held in equity and fixed income portfolios.
+Working as a team with other Wisconsin MS in Finance and MBA students, you will define an investment philosophy and process to guide your investment decisions.
 Using the same tools as those used by professionals, you will have complete authority to direct assets into investments you choose.

 The board members for the Hawk Center—many of whom are alumni of Wisconsin’s Applied Security Analysis Program—will serve as mentors and advisors as you develop strategies to optimize these investments.
 Quarterly presentations to the board members enable you to experience the dynamics of an actual client-manager relationship.